arshakir/ctf-writeups/overthewire-narnia/narnia2/README.md

 Doing that we get an adress of `0x62616169` which we can look up with `pwn cyclic -l 0x62616169` to be an offset of 132

 So now we need to craft a payload in the form of shellcode + rest of the overflow + address to buf

+We can get the address to buf using gdb by seeing the arguments passed to the strcpy

 Then we send the payload, get our shell, and open the flag